benconsult/expense/README.md

 Backend using spring boot and frontend using react.js

-Backend Technologies: spring boot, REST APIs with Http methods of GET,POST,DELETE, and UPDATE, and connected to H2-In-Memmory Database.
+Backend Technologies: spring boot, REST APIs with Http methods of GET,POST,DELETE, and UPDATE, Spring Data JPA that connected to H2-In-Memmory Database.

 Frontend Technologies: React-bootstrap.js